 After the devastation caused by hurricane Maria in Puerto Rico, the U.S. Maritime Industry is fully supporting the recovery and relief efforts underway on the island.

-“Waiving the Jones Act during recovery risks disrupting an indispensable lifeline to the island at the worst possible time.
+“Waiving the Jones Act during recovery risks disrupts an indispensable lifeline to the island at the worst possible time.
 A lifetime resident of San Juan, I know firsthand the suffering of my fellow Puerto Ricans.
 And right now, we need fast, reliable support that can get us back on our feet.”

 Federal Maritime Commission Doyle recounts the integral role the Jones Act fleet has played in times in national emergency for the United States, and how it’s commitment to Hurricane Relief was no different.
 Read more.

-“Nearly three weeks after Hurricane Maria devastated this U.S. territory in the Caribbean, individuals and charities on the U.S. mainland trying to send supplies to the island are facing a series of bottlenecks that are keeping help from reaching those most in need ….
-Because of tangled power lines across roads, washed out bridges and highways and knocked out cellphone towers and radio antennas across the island, materials are leaving the Crowley terminal gate at 70% the normal rate before the storm, Ayala said.”
+“Nearly three weeks after Hurricane Maria devastated this U.S. territory in the Caribbean, individuals and charities on the U.S. mainland trying to send supplies to the island are facing a series of bottlenecks that are keeping help from reaching those most in need … Because of tangled power lines across roads, washed out bridges and highways and knocked out cell phone towers and radio antennas across the island, materials are leaving the Crowley terminal gate at 70% the normal rate before the storm, Ayala said.”
 Read more.

 In the days following Maria, Crowley worked to reestablish the flow of cargo into Hurricane-stricken Puerto Rico.
 Crowley loads Barge, La Princesa, with relief goods from FEMA to deliver much needed relief to Puerto Rico.